 All those „relatively new species“ belong to sibling species' groups.
 The separation of those species has not been very sensible until recently, when sophisticated research methods became available for scientists.
 Therefore it is not surprising that bats belonging to the group of sibling species cannot be identified on species level easily.
 Often a set of relative characters, instead of absolute ones (which simply do not exist), have to be used to identify those species for sure.

-Recently, a new handbook of European mammals was published in English (Dietz, Nill & Helversen, 2009), which summarizes modern achievements in the taxonomy and diagnostics of European bats.
+Recently, a new handbook of European mammals was published (Dietz, Nill & Helversen, 2009), which summarizes modern achievements in the taxonomy and diagnostics of European bats.
 Identification characters presented in this book can be used to identify almost every European bat.

 Today, bat species are very often identified on the basis of their sound.
 Since Ingemar Ahlén's work on the sound diagnostics of European bats (Ahlén, 1981) many bat scientists as well as amateurs in Europe have used sound characters to identify bats in flight.
 During a few decades the sounds of European bats have become the main source of information in various types of field research including bat survey, monitoring bat populations, measuring bat flight activity, revealing the value of different habitats for bats, etc.